Additional Required Application Materials for International Students

 This section is for all students whose native language is not English, which includes permanent residents of the United States (green card).
 You may check to see if you are exempt from this requirement based on your country of citizenship.
 Please be sure to carefully read the admissions requirement.

 International applicants whose native language is not English must meet the English Proficiency Requirements for admission for the University of Illinois.
+Note: Applicants to the online CS degree programs must satisfy requirements for "Full Status Admission."

 International applicants are except from the TOEFL testing for admissions only if, within five years of the proposed term of enrollment, he or she has completed at least two academic years of full-time study as defined by the home institution, or completed a graduate degree in a country where English is the primary language and in a school where English is the primary language of instruction.

 All TOEFL test scores should be reported through ETS to Institution Code 1836.
-A Department code is not needed, however, if one is required, please use “78”.
+A Department code is not needed, however, if one is required, please use “78”. ( You may upload a scanned PDF copy of the full official score report to your application as "supplemental material" until official scores are received.)

-Additional Information for MCS-DS Applicants Only
+Additional Information for Online MCS and MCS-DS Applicants

 MCS-DS applicants whose native language is not English and who do not qualify for an English proficiency exemption as described by the University of Illinois Graduate College will be considered for a waiver if they meet BOTH of the following criteria: